 Answer: Yes, each squad member meeting requirements will receive a leadership scholarship.
 This scholarship is awarded in two payments, one each long semester.
 Requirements include, but are not limited to meeting GPA standards, being enrolled as full time student, and attending games, practices, and appearances.

-Answer: Auditions are held in the United Spirit Arena (USA) on the Tech Campus.
+Answer: Auditions are held in the United Supermarkets Arena (USA) on the Tech Campus.
 The USA is off of 19th Street and Indiana Ave/Tech Parkway. map

 Answer: Any current Texas Tech student meeting tryout requirements is eligible to audition.
 Incoming Freshman and Transfer students are welcome to audition as well, as long as they have been admitted to TTU.
 Graduate students are welcome to audition as long as they are enrolled in at least 9 credit course hours.